 Occupational Therapist & Physiotherapist

 An occupational therapist and/or physiotherapist are available on a part-time basis for residents needs.
 They work to assess residents and make recommendations regarding proper seating and equipment fitting, exercise regimes and rehabilitation programs.
 All residents are assessed and wheelchairs or other equipment requirements arranged for before they leave the hospital.
 In addition, we work closely with our suppliers to help select specialized equipment for resident needs.

-The social worker supports the care team by providing psychosocial assessments, admission & discharge planning, counseling & advocacy as well as education.
+The Social worker supports the care team by providing Psychosocial assessments, counselling, and advocacy as well as Education.
 This is a part-time role and the service is offered at times that align with resident needs.
 As an advocate for the vulnerable older adult, the social worker has a unique perspective in understanding systems within Simon Fraser Lodge, the community at large and within the family.
 The social worker helps navigate complex systems to ensure services are identified and accessed.
 They also provide information relating to adult abuse and crisis intervention, as needed.

 A Dietitian oversees the meals provided by Dining Services.
 The Dietitian meets with every resident and/or family on admission to establish special dietary needs and personal taste preferences and to ensure individual nutrition needs are met (based on Canada’s Food Guide and the Resident’s care plan).
 On-going, the Dietitian ensures that residents are receiving the appropriate nutrition for their needs including special dietary or texture requirements and are flexible to respond to various stages of health (i.e. temporary illness or long-term changes, age, level of activity, etc).
 Regular reviews are done as part of Care Conferences to ensure the services best address the Residents needs.